Defending Against Alignment-Breaking Attacks via Robustly Aligned LLM: Conclusion

-While a variety of alignment strategies have been proposed to guide the large language model to obey human ethical principles, recent works show that these alignments are vulnerable and can be bypassed by alignment-breaking attacks through carefully crafted adversarial prompts.
+While a variety of alignment strategies have been proposed to guide LLMs to obey human values, recent works show that these alignments are vulnerable and can be bypassed by alignment-breaking attacks through adversarial prompts.
 In this work, we propose robustly aligned LLMs, which are built upon existing aligned LLMs with a robust alignment checking function, to defend against alignment-breaking attacks.
 One major advantage of our method is that there is no need to expensively retrain or fine-tune the original LLM for defense purposes.
 We also provide a theoretical analysis to verify the effectiveness of our proposed defense.
-The exhaustive experimental results clearly demonstrate our method can effectively defend against both automatically generated adversarial prompts and handcrafted jailbreak prompts.
+The exhaustive experiments clearly demonstrate our method can effectively defend against both automatically generated adversarial prompts and handcrafted jailbreak prompts.

-Note that it is non-trivial to directly apply the current alignment-breaking attack strategies (such as \cite{zou2023universal}) to our robustly aligned LLM due to the non-differentiability of our random dropping mechanism, which makes it hard to perform the gradient-based search or text optimization.
-So far it is under-explored whether the attackers could elaborately design stronger and more efficient attacks with the knowledge of our defense details.
-We leave this as our future work.